Rescue is not easy—and it is worth the effort

 Things to Know before Applying

-If you are fiercely rescue-oriented, becoming one of the select few Sighthound Sanctuary dog guardians might be for you.
+If you are fiercely rescue-oriented, a Sighthound Sanctuary dog might be for you.
 People join our relatively small group not simply for the cause, but because they want to support a rescue that truly walks the talk.
-When we consider an applicant, we are hoping to find a person like us: Someone excited to support work that not only rescues, rehabs, and homes needy sighthounds, but moreover, protects and elevates the lives of these animals.
+When we consider an applicant, we are hoping to find a person like us: Someone devoted not only to rescue, rehabilitating, and cautious homing of needy sighthounds, but to protecting and elevating the lives of these animals.
 When you work with Sighthound Sanctuary, the dog we've rescued and prepared to join you is a dog we help you ensure becomes happier day by day and stays that way throughout her/his life.
 This is the Sighthound Sanctuary difference.

 Sighthounds are special dogs with unique abilities.
 Therefore, there are key requirements for their protection: